Kavyashree8/Image-processing/README.md

 **6. Develop a program to create an image from 2D array (generate an array of random size).**

-import numpy as np
+**Description**
-from PIL import Image
+        2D array can be defined as an array of arrays.
+The 2D array is organized as matrices which can be represented as the collection of rows and columns.
+However, 2D arrays are created to implement a relational database look alike data structure. numpy.zeros() function returns a new array of given shape and type, with zeros.
-import cv2 as c
+Image.fromarray(array) is creating image object of above array **Program** import numpy as np from PIL import Image import cv2 as c